-Rural health clinics are assigned a provider type of 58 and valid specialty is 185.
+Rural health clinics are assigned a provider type of 58 and specialty of 081.

-Physicians affiliated with rural health clinics are enrolled with their own NPI, which links them to the clinic.
+Physicians affiliated with rural health clinics are enrolled with a NPI, which links them to the clinic.
 The provider type for the physician is 58 (Rural Health Clinic).
 The valid specialties are any of those specialties valid for physicians.
 Please refer to Chapter 28, Physician, for a listing of valid specialties.

-All other personnel affiliated with the rural health clinic, such as physician assistants or nurse practitioners, bill using the clinic NPI, and are not assigned individual NPIs.
+All other personnel affiliated with the rural health clinic, such as physician assistants or nurse practitioners, bill using the clinic's NPI, and are not assigned individual NPIs.

-Enrollment Policy for Provider-Based Rural Health Clinics
+Enrollment Policy for Independent Rural Health Clinics